Kootut teokset | Samlade skrifter | Selected Works

 I shall pass over entirely all the previous increases in the size of the Swedish bureaucracy.
 In recent years we have acquired as many officials as we now have time to enumerate.
 The number of appeal courts has been doubled; jurisdictions have been divided; ombudsmen, public prosecutors, secretaries, deputies, notaries, amanuenses, assistants, etc. etc. have increased in almost all departments and other government bodies, and in addition to these a number of quite new ones have been established, such as the Banking, Law, Statistical, Education, Health, Economic Affairs, Survey and other Commissions and Diet Committees.

 The amount of business is blamed for this.
 That may be so.
-Promises are made that it will be37 reduced thereby, but only time will tell whether that is the case.
+Promises are made that it will be reduced thereby, but only time will tell whether that is the case.
 No one should believe, however, that people in our time, generally speaking, work too hard, although there may indeed still be some hard-working officials among the rest.
 For I have not noticed the absence of honourable participants from our festivities any more than in the old days, although they have become far more extensive and more numerous than formerly.
 Plays, dances, banquets, ceremonies, concerts, promenades are still attended by respectable people.
 One also sees worn-out card tables in aristocratic milieux, and taverns and coffee houses are busy and not frequented only by the mob.

 I am therefore inclined to think that there is no lack of recreations in our day or of time to devote to them.
 I would at least maintain that the people as a whole are in no way responsible for this increase in official business, either in the legal or the public finance sector.
 Can anyone say that our countrymen are by nature more quarrelsome or unmanageable than before?
 Or have the Crown rents now increased so abnormally that they cannot be collected and are therefore accounted for by the ordinary tax collectors?
 Our currency is neither confusing to count nor difficult to transport.